 Amounts reflect the value of the Towers Watson PVRSU awards for which vesting would be accelerated in connection with a qualifying termination as described above.
-These amounts have been calculated assuming that the fair market value of a share of Towers Watson common stock is equal to \$128.67, which is the average closing price of a share of Towers Watson common stock on NASDAQ for the first five business days following the public announcement of the Merger on June 30, 2015, and by taking, in the case of stock options, the difference between Towers Watson's stock price of \$128.67, as described above, and the applicable stock option exercise price.
+These amounts have been calculated assuming that the fair market value of a share of Towers Watson common stock is equal to \$128.67, which is the average closing price of a share of Towers Watson common stock on NASDAQ for the first five business days following the public announcement of the Merger on June 30, 2015, and by taking, in the case of stock options, the difference between Towers Watson's stock price of \$128.67, as described above, and the applicable stock option exercise price, and in the case of other stock awards, Towers Watson's stock price of \$128.67, multiplied by all such unvested stock awards held by the named executive officer as of August 21, 2015.
 As described above, in accordance with the terms of the applicable PVRSU award agreements, amounts related to PVRSUs to be converted will be determined by applying the target level of performance or, if greater, the actual performance through the most recent date prior to the effective time for which performance goal achievement can reasonably be determined.
 For purposes of this table, we have assumed that the PVRSUs will be converted based on the projected level of performance as of the date of the Merger of 144% for PVRSUs that were granted in September of 2013 and 204% for PVRSUs granted in September of 2014.
 Amounts included in this column are all "double trigger" in nature, which means that payment of these amounts is conditioned on both the occurrence of the Merger and a qualifying termination of employment.
+All options held by named executive officers are currently fully vested.

-The amounts set forth in the table below for PVRSUs are, for each named executive officer, the value as described above (assuming that all performance goals will be deemed satisfied at the level of 144% for PVRSUs that were granted in September of 2013 and 204% for PVRSUs granted in September of 2014) of unvested Towers Watson PVRSUs that will accelerate and vest upon a qualifying termination within 12 months following the Merger (double-trigger benefit):
+The amounts set forth in the table below are, for each named executive officer, the value as described above (assuming that all performance goals will be deemed satisfied at the level of 144% for PVRSUs that were granted in September of 2013 and 204% for PVRSUs granted in September of 2014) of unvested Towers Watson PVRSUs that will accelerate and vest upon a qualifying termination within 12 months following the Merger (double-trigger benefit):

-Name Actual Number of PVRSUs Value (\$) Number of Stock Options Value (\$) Total Value (\$) John J. Haley 83,701 \$10,769,808 157,938 \$1,277,718 \$12,047,526 Roger F. Millay 26,177 3,368,195 50,367 407,469 3,775,664 James K. Foreman 26,818 3,450,672 50,367 407,469 3,858,141 Gene H. Wickes 26,818 3,450,672 50,367 407,469 3,858,141
+Actual Number of Value

+Name PVRSUs (\$)

+John J. Haley 83,701 \$10,769,807

+Roger F. Millay 26,177 3,368,195

+James K. Foreman 26,818 3,450,672

+Gene H. Wickes 26,818 3,450,672